webrocket/webrocket/README.md

-# WEBROCKET - Distributed Web Broker for the Masses!
+# WebRocket - Distributed Web Broker!

 WebRocket is a hybrid of MQ and WebSockets server with great support for horizontal scalability.
 WebRocket is very fast and easy to use from both